Nilard/RuYou-test-task/README.md

 4. Update the file `config/db.php` with real database credentials.
 5. Run migration using `php yii migrate`.

+Web server should be configured to point to `web` folder and to support 'Pretty URLSs'.

 Working with REST API
 ---------------------